mangesh-singh/movieblog/README.md

 this is a trial site to learn FE/BE

 First verison is only dealing with HTML and CSS basics, dropped V1 on Sunday 24JULY2022

+Second verison:  Modified the css to test the git pushes